nolanlawson/blob-util/README.md

 Once you have a Blob, you can make it available offline by storing it in [IndexedDB](http://www.w3.org/TR/IndexedDB/), [PouchDB](http://pouchdb.com/), [LocalForage](https://mozilla.github.io/localForage/), or other in-browser databases.
 So it's the perfect format for working with offline images, sound, and video.

+A [File](https://developer.mozilla.org/en-US/docs/Web/API/File) is also a Blob.
+So if you have an `<input type="file">` in your page, you can let your users upload any file and then work with it as a Blob.

 ### Example

 Here's Kirby.
 He's a famous little Blob.